yorek/azure-sql-db-samples/samples/01-restore-database/README.md

 [WideWorldImporters v1.0](https://github.com/Microsoft/sql-server-samples/releases/tag/wide-world-importers-v1.0)

-Make sure you download the *Full* database `WideWorldImporters-Full`.
+You can download either the *Full* database `WideWorldImporters-Full` or the *Standard* one `WideWorldImporters-Standard`.
+Please note that the *Full* will require a Premium or Business Critical service tier to be restored.

 ## Restore database using SqlPackage